korlibs-archive/docs-old.korge.org/klock/index.md

 val date = DateTime.fromUnix(unix)
 ```

+### TimeZones

+As for 1.0 Klock doesn't have direct TimeZone support.
+But support offseted DateTime using `DateTimeTz`.

+What Klock allows to do here is to get the UTC offset of the operating system TimeZone in a specific moment (having into account daylight changes when supported by the OS).

 ## Date Information

 Klock allows to get Date information: from how many days has a month, to whether a year is leap, to which month will be in three years and a six months.
+This UTC offset is represented by the class `TimezoneOffset` that just wraps the `TimeSpan` class.

 ### DayOfWeek enum